Fall Protection Clearance Calculator

 Review Clearance Results

 The output shows total required clearance below the walking surface, stacking free fall, deceleration, D-ring shift, height below D-ring, minus the D-ring starting height, plus safety margin.
-If the available clearance is less than the required clearance, the system is inadequate and you need a shorter lanyard, higher anchor, or SRL.
+If available clearance is below the local calculator, redesign and qualified review are required before work.

 Built For